 Chisquare test statistic is exactly (<1e-13) the same result as bptest in R-stats with defaults (studentize=True).

-Implementation This is calculated using the generic formula for LM test using $R^2$ (Greene, section 17.6) and not with the explicit formula (Greene, section 11.4.3).
+This is calculated using the generic formula for LM test using $R^2$ (Greene, section 17.6) and not with the explicit formula (Greene, section 11.4.3), unless robust is set to False.
 The degrees of freedom for the p-value assume x is full rank.